 - Developers get warnings before they push insecure or risky code.

-- QA learns from real user patterns to improve future test coverage.
+- QA learns from real user patterns to improve future test coverage, making AI and software testing a cycle of continuous refinement.

 This equates what gets tested and what actually happens in production.